caffemisto/Audacity-A-B-Test/Test.md

 2 - A net conversion that does not significantly decrease, indicating that people who would otherwise finish the two weeks are not being turned away by the warning message.

-3 - A gross conversion rate that remains the same, or has a significantly lower value in the experimental group, indicating that it is having a warning effect.
-This metric is the least important however, as it does not take into account people finishing the two-week trial.
+3 - A significant decrease in the gross conversion, indicating that people that some users are in fact being turned away from the warning message.

+The combination of these metrics will indicate that the pop-up message in the experimental group is effective in discouraging some users from entering the course, but that the effect is focused largely on the people who would not otherwise complete the two-week trial period.

 ###Unchosen Metrics